 Video, by its nature, incorporates both spatial complexity and temporal dynamics, making its evaluation intrinsically more complex than static images or text.
-Traditional Video Quality Assessment (VQA) metrics focus on technical aspects such as compression effects, transmission quality, \cite{10.1145/3240508.3240643, 7459167, 7442861, PENG20171, 1588966}.
+Traditional Video Quality Assessment (VQA) metrics focus on technical aspects such as compression effects, transmission quality \cite{10.1145/3240508.3240643, 7459167, 7442861, PENG20171, 1588966}.
 Recent research has shifted focus towards evaluating the perceptual quality of user-generated, in-the-wild videos, considering factors like blur, motion stability, and noise levels \cite{wu_exploring_2023-1, wang2019youtube, 10.1145/3581783.3611860}.
 These methods assess whether a video effectively conveys visual information to the viewer.
 However, in the era of AI-Generated Content (AIGC), an additional critical aspect is whether the generated content aligns with the creator's instruction, which remains less explored within current VQA frameworks.

-Besides, current research in the evaluation of AI-generated videos is rapidly emerging but remains unstructured.
-The continuous introduction of new models and evaluation metrics complicates the process of identifying comprehensive resources, as they are often scattered across various domains.
+Besides, research in the evaluation of AI-generated videos is rapidly emerging but remains unstructured.
+The continuous introduction of new models and evaluation metrics complicates identifying comprehensive resources, as they are often scattered across various domains.
 Moreover, those methods focus on various evaluation aspects, which can overlap or be entirely disjoint.
-As a result, the absence of a unified framework impedes the progress of the field, resulting in fragmented research efforts.
+As a result, the absence of a unified framework impedes progress, resulting in fragmented research efforts.
 Therefore, there is a critical need for a more cohesive approach in this fast-moving area.

 In this survey, we aim to highlight a new area focused on AI-Generated Video Evaluation (AIGVE).
 To devote our effort, we have collected and integrated existing research related to this field to help academic researchers and industrial practitioners locate the essential foundational knowledge.
 Our focus is on existing works from related research areas, and we have conducted extensive research on fields such as VQA \cite{min_perceptual_2024}, multimodal text-visual alignment \cite{yarom_what_nodate}, and recent emerging AIGVE evaluation methods \cite{liu2023evalcrafter, huang_vbench_2023, miao2024t2vsafety}.
-By exploring and categorizing methods related to AIGVE, we aim to build a solid foundation for AI-generated video evaluation and support future research efforts in this rapidly evolving area.
+By exploring and categorizing methods related to AIGVE, we aim to build a solid foundation for AIGVE and support future research efforts in this rapidly evolving area.